WordPress/openverse/README.md

 ### API Workflows

 Our API-based workflows run at different schedules: some daily, others monthly.
-Please consider the which to use whenever a new DAG is written, and add your new script to one of these schedules.
+Please consider which to use whenever a new DAG is written, and add your new script to one of these schedules.

 #### Daily